iCan Bike Hosts

 • Allowing access to and use of the facility for two hours on the Sunday afternoon/evening before camp (equipment set-up and parent and volunteer orientation)

-• Paying a fixed program fee of $9,950 to iCan Shine for between 4 and 8 riders during each of the five daily 75-minute sessions totaling between 20 and 40 riders ($9,700 if deposit received by November 1st)
+• Paying a fixed program fee of $9,950 to iCan Shine for between 4 and 8 riders during each of the five daily 75-minute sessions totaling between 20 and 40 riders (NOTE: There is an additional $750 destination surcharge for all camps located west of Denver, CO)

 • Providing lodging for two iCan Bike staff for the week (2 hotel rooms for 7 nights)